MickaelBlet/Args/README.md

 ### parseArguments

 Convert argument strings to objects and assign them as attributes of the argparsor map.
-Previous calls to add_argument() determine exactly what objects are created and how they are assigned
+Previous calls to add_argument() determine exactly what objects are created and how they are assigned.

 ```cpp
 void parseArguments(